 By Somikazi Deyi

-For many decades Africa has been the only place in the world where most children are taught in the language that is not their own.
+For many decades Africa has been the only place in the world where most children are taught in a language that is not their own.
 This places African languages at the centre of discussion where education is concerned.

 The discourse starts from whether they have enough terminology and vocabulary to be languages of teaching and learning; of the economy and wealth; law and health; and leads back to whether they can make enough ‘academic sense’ for intellectualisation.
 However, research shows that these languages are frequently used by teachers to interpret knowledge from an English curriculum to African language learners.